Traditional Learning vs Online Learning Statistics 2023: Which Is More Effective?

 Brick-and-mortar colleges, which are still the most popular way to get an education, allow students to engage with one another and have face-to-face discussions with teachers.

-This is perhaps why this type of traditional learning is still so popular because students can interact with one another and ask questions directly to the speaker.
+This is perhaps why this type of traditional learning is still so popular students can interact with one another and ask questions directly to the speaker.

 They take more responsibility for their examinations, for each and every deadline that falls their way, and for attending class on a regular basis.

 However, some students’ mindsets are not compatible with this type of college lifestyle.
-Location, campus culture, lack of flexibility, and attendance are all factors that they find bothersome, thus they opt to withdraw.
+Location, campus culture, lack of flexibility, and attendance are all factors that they find bothersome thus they opt to withdraw.

 They are well aware that being absent or late can be used against them in future exams.
 Or perhaps the lecture schedule conflicts with their part-time employment, making it hard for them to attend class.